 GPS is a system to estimate location on Earth by using signals from a set of orbiting satellites.
 The GPS system includes the chip in your Android device as well as the satellites above the Earth.

-Tips: Achieving good initial GPS lock
+Achieving good initial GPS lock

 To achieve fast startup and high-accuracy position estimates, you should provide:

-The keys to a GPS lock are clear access to the sky and patience.
+- Clear view of a large portion of the sky.
 Any obstructions between the phone and the sky can adversely affect signal strength.
-A big tree is an obvious obstacle, but even a jersey or a backpack can cause problems for the very low-strength signals.
+A big tree is an obvious obstacle, but even a pocket or a backpack can cause problems for the very low-strength signals.

 - Time to tune in to the signals from the satellites.
 To improve signal acquisition time, keep the device in one place and make sure the device's data communications are enabled.
 This allows the phone's GPS to get hints about its approximate location.
-Even with a perfectly clear sky it can take a few minutes before a lock can be established in some situations.
+Even with a perfectly clear sky, it can take a few minutes before a lock can be established in some situations.

 Steps to take when investigating GPS Issues

-If you are willing to get your hands a little dirty, try running one of the free apps that presents detailed GPS operating information.
+- If you are willing to get your hands a little dirty, try running one of the free apps that presents detailed GPS operating information.
 “GPS Status” is a free app that can reset your GPS and download fresh A-GPS data.
-The link to download the app is here, and you should see it eventually reporting 5 or more satellites acquired, and an overall accuracy range of less than 30 meters if everything is working properly.
+The link to download the app is here, and you should see it eventually reporting 5 or more satellites acquired, and an overall accuracy range of fewer than 30 meters if everything is working properly.